-Our Town is a “day-in-the-life” video scrapbook that features stories of the people, places, and happenings of the particular town as seen through your eyes as the filmmaker.
-There are no restrictions as to age or experience and no cost or compensation to participate - just enthusiasm and willingness to be part of the project.
+Our Town is a “day-in-the-life” video scrapbook that features the people, places, stories, and events of a particular Rhode Island town, as seen through the eyes of local filmmakers.
+There are no restrictions as to age or experience, and no cost or compensation to participate - just enthusiasm and willingness to be part of the project.

-Community members - residents, business owners, school teachers and students, and town officials, as well as other interested parties in the vicinity - are invited to attend a volunteer planning meeting to learn about Our Town.
-The meeting takes place well before before the filming date and anyone interested in the production is invited to attend.
+Community members - residents, business owners, school teachers, students, town officials, and other interested parties - are invited to attend a planning meeting to learn more about the Our Town project.
+The meeting takes place before filming begins.

-There is no compensation to the videographers involved for time or materials - filming and other participation in the project is strictly voluntary.
+There is no compensation for videographers involved - filming and other participation in the project is strictly voluntary.

-Videographers deliver footage and shooting logs to Rhode Island PBS.
-A brief on-camera interview will also be arranged, during which the filmmaker describes what he or she filmed and why, putting the story into context.
+Videographers deliver footage and shooting logs to Rhode Island PBS on “interview day,” which is scheduled for the end of the filming period.
+A brief on-camera interview will also take place, during which the filmmaker can describe what he or she filmed and why, putting the story into context.

-Editing together of all videographers' footage is done by Rhode Island PBS.
+Creating the story and editing together of all videographers' footage is done by a Rhode Island PBS producer and editor.